BAA7/ToDoList/README.md

 ## Features to be added

 - Sorting tasks by name/deadline/priority
-- Cancelling operationswith command pattern
+- Cancelling operations with command pattern
 - More intuitive GUI